container-storage-interface/spec/spec.md

   // MUST match the attributes of the Volume identified by
   // `volume_id`.
   map<string, string> volume_attributes = 8;

+  // Information about workload that wants to use the volume.
+  // This is an OPTIONAL field.
+The Plugin MAY choose to ignore
+  // this field if it does not need any workload related information
+  // to fullfill the request.
+  Workload workload = 9;
+}

+// Parameters of a CO workload that lead to CSI request. message Workload {
+    // CO name.
+This name defines content of parameters map.
+Each CO
+    // SHOULD clearly document which co_name it uses and which parameter
+    // names and format of values it provides.
+This filed is REQUIRED. string co_name = 1;

+    // CO specific parameters of the workload, such as workload name.
+    // Exact format depends on the CO.
+This filed is REQUIRED. map<string, string> parameters = 2;
 }

 message NodePublishVolumeResponse {